How Do I Decide What the Best Legal Structure Is for My Business?

 No. Florida does not allow for the formation of series LLCs.
 Series LLCs are currently only available in eight states: Delaware, Illinois, Iowa, Nevada, Oklahoma, Tennessee, Florida and Utah.

 Does Florida Have Professional LLCs?

 Yes.
 Florida allows certain professions to form professional LLCs in the state.
 The professions allowed are: certified public accountants, public accountants, chiropractic physicians, dentists, osteopathic physicians, physicians and surgeons, doctors of medicine, doctors of dentistry, podiatric physicians, chiropodists, architects, veterinarians, attorneys at law and life insurance agents.

 How Much Does It Cost To Get an LLC in Florida?

 The current fee for incorporating an LLC in Florida is $125, payable to the Division of Corporations.
 If you need your LLC formed quickly, Incfile can expedite the process for an additional fee of $50.
 Specialist incorporation businesses may also charge an additional fee for completing and submitting paperwork on your behalf.
 Incfile does not charge any additional fees, meaning you only pay the state fee of $125 for LLC formation through us.

 How Long Does It Take To File an LLC in Florida?

 If filing your Florida LLC with Incfile, the standard processing time from filing your Articles of Organization to being legally created as a Florida LLC is 15 business days.
 You can also pay an expedited filing fee to have your Florida LLC created in five days.

-Do I need an Operating Agreement in Florida?
+Do I Need an Operating Agreement in Florida? in Florida?